-For the first case the .htaccess file shipped with Nextcloud should do this work for your when running Apache.
-You only need to make sure that your Web server is using this file.
-When running Nginx please refer to Nginx Configuration.
+For the first case the .htaccess file shipped with Nextcloud should do this work for you when you're running Apache.
+You need to make sure that your Web server is using this file.
+Additionally, you need the mod_rewrite Apache module installed to process these redirects.
+When running Nginx please refer to Nginx configuration.